Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/_index.md

 Since MATERIALIZED VIEWs are updated on every INSERT to the underlying table and you can not insert anything to the usual VIEW, the materialized view update will never be triggered.

-Normally you should build MATERIALIZED VIEWs on the top of the table with MergeTree engine family.
+Normally, you should build MATERIALIZED VIEWs on the top of the table with the MergeTree engine family.

-### Q. I've created materialized error with some error, and since it's it reading from Kafka I don't understand where the error is
+### Q. I've created a materialized error with some error, and since it's reading from Kafka, I don't understand where the error is

-Server logs will help you.
+Look into system.query_views_log table or server logs, or system.text_log table.
 Also, see the next question.

 ### Q. How to debug misbehaving MATERIALIZED VIEW?

-You can also attach the same MV to some dummy table with engine=Log (or even Null) and do some manual inserts there to debug the behavior.
-Similar way (as the Materialized view often can contain some pieces of the business logic of the application) you can create tests for your schema.
+You can also attach the same MV to a dummy table with engine=Null and do manual inserts to debug the behavior.
+In a similar way (as the Materialized view often contains some pieces of the application's business logic), you can create tests for your schema.

 {{% alert title="Warning" color="warning" %}}
 Always test MATERIALIZED VIEWs first on staging or testing environments